kojima-hi/PC_Setting/linux.md

 ```
     $ git clone git:user-name/repository-name
 ```
-If you get a repository through HTTP connection, user-name and password is required when you push revision to GitHub.
+If you get a repository through HTTP connection, user-name and password are required when you push revise to GitHub.

 ## Python
 ```